brian-watkins/elm-system/README.md

 Elm System helps you compose many Elm programs into a web application.

-You can associate an Elm program with a route, so that all requests to that routed are handled by that program.
-You can also associate a headless Elm program as middleware that will handle each request before it is passed to the program associated with the route.
-Middleware gives you a chance to redirect the request or add flags that will be passed to the route program.
+Associate an Elm program with a route, and all requests to that route will be handled by that program.
+Use a headless Elm program as middleware, giving you a change to redirect a request or add flags that will be passed to the route program.

 ## Example